TiredWizard/To-Do_List/README.md

-# To-Do_List
+# ToDo List
-A Simple TO-Do List made with Python
+A Simple Todo list made with Python and a database